lucy-sha512/archethic-docs/docs/learn/oracle-chain.md

 ## How is it work?

-OracleChain behaves a bit like the [BeaconChain](/learn/sharding/beacon-chain) except the transaction on the chain are generated every 10min but only when there is a new data updated.
+OracleChain behaves  like the [BeaconChain](/learn/sharding/beacon-chain) except the transaction on the chain are generated every 10min but only when there is a new data updated.

 It's using a long-polling mechanism to get data from external sources and submit a transaction through ARCH Consensus.

-By using ARCH consensus, we ensure the atomic commitment of the data submitted and ensure the validity of the information written into the transaction.
+ ARCH consensus ensures  atomic commitment of the data submitted as well as the validity of the information written into the transaction.

 Each node received the new transaction from the OracleChain and can apply behaviors from this new data and notify smart contracts which depend on oracle updates.